strapdata/elassandra-operator/docs/source/operations.rst

 | ERROR          | An action encountered an error                            |
 +----------------+-----------------------------------------------------------+

-If the phase is set to *ERROR*, you can check the last error message with the **lastErrorMessage** entry in the CRD status.
+If the phase is set to *ERROR*, you can check the last error message with the **lastMessage** entry in the CRD status.

 .. code-block:: bash

-    kubectl get elassandradatacenters elassandra-mycluster-mydatacenter -o jsonpath="{$.status.lastErrorMessage}"
+    kubectl get elassandradatacenters elassandra-mycluster-mydatacenter -o jsonpath="{$.status.lastMessage}"

 Get the node status